mavlink/mavlink-devguide/en/services/mission.md

 ## Mission Items (MAVLink Commands) {#mavlink_commands}

+Mission items define the waypoints and other operations in a mission, and the definitions of rally (safety) points and geofences.
 Mission items for all the [mission types](#mission_types) are defined in the [MAV_CMD](../messages/common.md#mav_commands) enum.

 > **Note** [MAV_CMD](../messages/common.md#mav_commands) is used to define commands that can be used in missions ("mission items") and commands that can be sent outside of a mission context (using the [Command Protocol](../services/command.md)).